|

 Web page author - W. David Hoisington, Ph.D.

-The large prismatic quartz phase is present througout the Herkimer Diamond mining district.
+The large prismatic quartz phase is present throughout the Herkimer Diamond mining district.
 But, it shows strong variations in size, color, degree of phantom development and the degree of parallel growth development.
-For example, the photo below shows a strong phantom development.

 <-